There is a big difference between what you can do and what you should do. That applies to trading as much as to life in general.

 Instead, spend some time demo trading and saving up enough money to get started.
 We’ll get to how muchyou might need shortly.

 Now, if you answered yes to two questions above, here’s my next question for you.
-Do you have $500 of disposable money to begin trading Forex?

 Same rules apply here.
 If you answered no, you may want to stick with a demo account and work on stabilizing your financial situation first.